What is a stillbirth?

 In Australia, stillbirth is the birth of a baby who has died any time from 20 weeks into the pregnancy.
 The baby may have died during the pregnancy or, less commonly, during birth.

-If the length of pregnancy is not known, the birth will be considered a stillbirth if the baby weighs 400 grams or more.
+If the length of pregnancy is not known, the birth is considered a stillbirth if the baby weighs 400 grams or more.

 A miscarriage is when a pregnancy ends before 20 weeks of pregnancy.

-Every day in Australia, 6 babies are stillborn.
+Every day in Australia, about 6 babies are stillborn.

 What can cause stillbirth?